 Tested Code MUST protect against malicious actors stealing or wasting gas.

-Tested Code MUST protect itself against relying on Oracles that are vulnerable to manipulation
+Tested Code MUST protect itself against malfunctions in Oracles it relies on.

-Some Oracles are known to be vulnerable to manipulation, for example because they derive the information they provide from information vulnerable to Read-only Re-entrancy Attacks, or manipulation of prices through the use of flashloans, among other well-known attacks.
+Some Oracles are known to be vulnerable to manipulation, for example because they derive the information they provide from information vulnerable to Read-only Re-entrancy Attacks, or manipulation of prices through the use of flashloans to enable an MEV attack, among other well-known attacks.

-It is important to check the mechanism used by an Oracle to generate the information it provides, and the potential exposure of Tested Code that relies on that Oracle to the effects of manipulating its inputs or code to enable attacks.
-See also the Related Requirements [Q] Protect against Front-running, and [Q] Protect against MEV Attacks.
+In addition, as networked software Oracles can potentially suffer problems ranging from latency issues to outright failure, or being discontinued.
+It is important to check the mechanism used by an Oracle to generate the information it provides, and the potential exposure of Tested Code that relies on that Oracle to the effects of it failing, or of malicious actors manipulating its inputs or code to enable attacks.
+See also the Related Requirements [Q] Protect against Ordering Attacks, and [Q] Protect against MEV Attacks.

 [Q] Protect against MEV Attacks